ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4.1-cloud-functions/README.md

 An event-driven architecture uses events to trigger and communicate between decoupled services and is common in modern applications built with microservices.
 An event is a change in state, or an update, like an item being placed in a shopping cart on an e-commerce website.
 Events can either carry the state (the item purchased, its price, and a delivery address) or events can be identifiers (a notification that an order was shipped).

-Before moving deepter into Event-driven functions, we need to understand Pub/Sub.
+Before moving deeper into Event-driven functions, we need to understand Pub/Sub.

 Pub/Sub, which stands for Publisher/Subscriber, allows services to communicate asynchronously, with latencies on the order of 100 milliseconds.